-The items in the Net Assets Statement at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Net Assets Statement at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

+Uncertainties

-Actuarial present value of promised retirement benefits Uncertainties Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Actuarial present value of promised retirement benefits

+Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the fund with expert advice about the assumptions to be applied.

-Effect if actual results differ from assumptions The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance: - a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £288m - a 0.5% increase in assumed earnings inflation would increase the value of liabilities by approximately £63m, and - a one-year increase in assumed life expectancy would increase the liability by approximately 3-5%.
-Private equity Private equity investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines 2012.
+Effect if actual results differ from assumptions

+The effects on the net pension liability of changes in individual assumptions can be measured.
+For instance:

+- a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £294m - a 0.5% increase in assumed earnings inflation would increase the value of liabilities by approximately £43m, and - a one-year increase in assumed life expectancy would increase the liability by approximately 3-5%.

+Private equity and infrastructure

+Private equity and infrastructure investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines 2012.
 These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.

-The total private equity investments in the financial statements (including infrastructure) are £84.9m.
+The total private equity investments in the financial statements (including infrastructure) are £110m.
 There is a risk that this investment may be under or overstated in the accounts.
-The custodian reports a tolerance of +/- 2% around the net asset values on which the hedge fund of funds valuation is based.
-This equates to a tolerance of +/- £1.7m.
-Hedge fund of funds The fund of funds is valued at the sum of the fair values provided by the administrators of the underlying funds plus adjustments that the fund of funds' directors or independent administrators judge necessary.
-These investments are not publicly listed and as such there is a degree of The total hedge fund of funds value in the financial statements is £84.3m.
-There is a risk that this investment may be under or overstated in the accounts.
-The custodian reports a tolerance of +/- 2% around the net asset values on which the hedge fund of funds valuation is based.
-This estimation involved in the valuation.
+The custodian reports a tolerance of +/- 2% around the net asset values on which the valuation is based.
+This equates to a tolerance of +/-£2.2m.

-equates to a tolerance of +/-

-£1.7m.